glencbz/notes/unit-2/express/encrypting_passwords.md

 #### Test using cURL

-Let's test this by starting up the app with `nodemon app.js` and cURLing this route with some data.
+Let's test this by starting up the app with `npm start` and cURLing this route with some data.

 ```bash
 curl -i -H "Content-Type: application/json" -d '{